 Step 3 – Generate CSR and Private Key

 A CSR code will be needed by the SSL provider to create/sign the certificate file.
-For generating a CSR code and RSA key, please complete the following form: https://www.ssl.com/online-csr-and-key-generator/.
+For generating a CSR code and RSA key, please complete this form: Online CSR and Key Generator.

 - Common name (domain name)

 - Email Address

 - State / County / Region

 Note: For the common name field, if you’re generating a wildcard certificate, you’ll need to input your domain name like